Using statements and ratios to assess financial success

 Financial statements

-To make informed decisions, you need these three commonly used financial statements - income (profit and loss), balance sheet and cash flow.
+To make informed decisions, you need these three commonly-used financial statements – the balance sheet, income statement (profit and loss), and cash flow statement.

 Income statement: